G-Valued Crystalline Deformation Rings in the Fontaine-Laffaille Range: Proof of the Main Theorem

 with the $n_i$ positive integers.
 Then $\lambda$ being minuscule is equivalent to the condition that $\lambda = \varpi^\vee_i$ for some fundamental weight $\varpi^\vee_i$ with $n_i=1$ \cite[VIII \S7.3 Proposition 8]{bourbaki}.
 Furthermore, the minuscule $\varpi_i^\vee$ form a system of representatives for $P(\Phi_G^\vee)/ Q(\Phi_G^\vee)$.
 But $G$ is simply connected, so $X^*(T) = P(\Phi_G)$ and $X_*(T) = Q(\Phi_G^\vee)$.
 Thus none of the minuscule coweights lie in the cocharacter group, so there are no dominant minuscule cocharacters.
 Therefore there are no coweights $\lambda$ with $\langle \lambda , \alpha_h \rangle =1$.

-If $G$ is simply connected but the root system is not irreducible, decompose the root system into irreducibles and write $G$ as a product of simply connected groups with irreducible root systems.
-The claim follows as the decomposition of the root system is orthogonal.
-Finally, if $G$ is reductive and $G^{\der}$ is simply connected, then the general result follows as cocharacters valued in the center of $G$ are orthogonal to roots. \end{proof}
+If $G^{\der}$ is simply connected but the root system is not irreducible, decompose the root system into irreducibles and write $G^{\der}$ as a product of simply connected groups with irreducible root systems.
+The claim follows as the decomposition of the root system is orthogonal. \end{proof}

 \begin{cor} Let $\cP \in \GMod^{\varphi}_{\cO_{\cE},\FF}$ and $\mu$ be a dominant cocharacter of $G'$ such that either \begin{enumerate}[(i)] \item $\mu$ is strongly Fontaine-Laffaille; \item $\mu$ is Fontaine-Laffaille and $G^{\der}$ is simply connected. \end{enumerate} Then for any finite extension $\F'$ of $\F$, we have $Y_{\cP}^{\leq \mu} (\F')$ is either empty or a single element. \end{cor}